byandell-envsys/landmapy/strategy.md

 ## Build a Function

-Once I realized I would reuse this many times (at least twice), I created a function to do this for me and then used it.
+Once I repeatedly use code many times (at least twice), it is time to create a function that I can reuse.
 Note the generalization with a parameter `new_dir` to allow user to specify a different directory name.